 This course is designed to study the basic concepts of pay and its role in rewarding performance.
 Topics include wage and salary surveys, job analysis, job evaluation techniques, benefits, and pay-for-performance programs.
-Upon completion, students should be able to develop and manage a basic compensation system to attract, motivate, and retain employees.
+Upon completion, students should be able to develop and manage a

-BUS 259 HRM Applications
+BUS 259 HRM Applications 3-0-3